aaron-santos/threebear/README.md

 See https://help.ubuntu.com/community/PostgreSQL#Basic_Server_Setup

-Have heroku tools installed or follow the guide at
+If you want to use foreman, have heroku tools installed or follow the guide at

 https://devcenter.heroku.com/articles/getting-started-with-nodejs